dotmos/UnityShaderGraphPatcher/README.md

 Patcher utility for Unity Shadergraph shaders.</br>
 Adds features to Shadergraph shaders that are currently not available in Shadergraph.</br>
 Tested with Shadergraph 14.0.11 and URP 14.0.11 .
 HDRP has not been tested.
+The SV_InstanceID issue has been fixed in Unity6 and you no longer need to patch it.

 ### Features

 - Use SV_InstanceID instead of unity_InstanceID when using the InstanceID-node.
-This breaks instancing support for the shader, but in return allows using the shader with IndexedIndirect render functions. i.e. Graphics.RenderPrimitivesIndexedIndirect
+This breaks instancing support for the shader, but in return allows using the shader with IndexedIndirect render functions. i.e. Graphics.RenderPrimitivesIndexedIndirect.
+NOTE: This has been fixed in Unity6 and you no longer need to patch this.
 - Add "nointerpolation" attribute to CustomInterpolators / Vertexshader output
 - Support for uint, int, min16uint and min16int vertex input attributes. i.e. "float4 uv2 : TEXCOORD2;" becomes "min16uint4 uv2 : TEXCOORD2;".
 NOTE: This will **ONLY** patch vertex INPUT!
 All other nodes/code will not be affected.